mochibot/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+I learned about middlewares and routing.
+Routing makes it easy to build a RESTful API as it helps to break an application into smaller parts based on the route.
+We can select which request handler is executed based on the URL and the HTTP method.
+See next question about middlewares.

 - [ ] What is Express Middleware?

+Express Middlewares are essentially an array of functions that take the response objects, and either return the response or call the next middleware.
+They may change the request or response, but do not have to.
+This becomes handy especially when we want to validate a request.

 - [ ] How can a client send data to an API?

+Client can send data to an API via route parameters, key/value pairs inside the query string, or as request body.

 - [ ] What can the API return to help clients know if a request was successful?

+API can return HTTP status code 200 (OK) or 201 (created).

 - [ ] What Express feature can we use to partition an application into sub-applications?

+Routing.

 ## Minimum Viable Product